 Last year I earned 1 free night stay after spending 2 nights at a certain hotel chain.
 The great thing was none of these nights were used consecutively!
 This was a fantastic promotion that I am hoping they bring back this year!

 Consider Airbnb as an alternative to hotels

 I enjoyed 2 nights at the beach last year using Airbnb.
-For less than the price of local hotels, my friend and I booked an amazing large cottage with hot tub just blocks from the beach.
-The place was perfect (I'm pretty picky) and we are thinking about going back this year.
+For less than the price of local hotels, my friend and I booked an amazing large cottage with a hot tub just blocks from the beach.
+The place was perfect (I’m pretty picky) and we are thinking about going back this year.
 The best part?
-There was a fenced in yard and my dogs were allowed to come!
+There was a fenced-in yard and my dogs were allowed to come!

 If you are interested in using Airbnb, use this $25 credit to get you started and I’ll get one too!

 - 7 Ways to Save $500 Right Now